-What happens if someone has left assets to you that you don’t want?
-You may want to find a productive way to use them, or simply disclaim the inheritance entirely.
-Either way, there are several considerations to take into account as you process this issue.
+What happens if someone left assets that you don’t want?
+You may be able to find a productive way to use them, or you can disclaim the inheritance entirely.

 Everything your loved one owned, from their home to their shoes to their dishes to the cash in their wallet, will need to find its way to a new owner.
 We will guide you to all the various types of assets and how each one should be handled.

 We speak the specialized language of estates and funerals so you don’t have to.

 The person appointed by the court to handle the estate of someone who dies without a will.

 The duties of an administrator are similar to those of an executor, but as there is no will to execute, he or she is named administrator and distributes assets according to a procedure dictated by state law.